 - University Health Care Components may only use and disclose PHI to a University non-health care component to the same extent, and in the same manner, as it is permitted to use or disclose PHI to individuals or entities that are legally separate from the University.

-- All University Business Associates are subject to and must ensure compliance with the same HIPAA requirements that are applicable to the designated University Health Care Component to which it is providing services.
-In that respect, and to avoid confusion, University Business Associates shall be considered to be and are hereby designated as University Health Care Components.
+- All University Business Components are subject to and must ensure compliance with the same HIPAA requirements that are applicable to the designated University Health Care Component to which it is providing services.
+In that respect, and to avoid confusion, University Business Components shall be considered to be and are hereby designated as University Health Care Components.

-- Each University Business Associate shall provide compliance reports to the Health Sciences Center Privacy Officer on a periodic basis.
+- Each University Business Component shall provide compliance reports to the Health Sciences Center Privacy Officer on a periodic basis.

 - "Covered Entity" means any health plan, health care clearinghouse, or health care provider that transmits PHI in electronic form in connection with a Covered Transaction.

 - "Covered Function" means functions that a Covered Entity performs which makes it a health plan, health care provider, or health care clearinghouse.

 - "Covered Transaction" means the transmission of information between two parties to carry out financial or administrative activities related to health care and includes: health care claims or equivalent encounter information; health care payment and remittance advice; coordination of benefits; health care claim status; enrollment and disenrollment in a health plan; eligibility for a health plan; health plan premium payments; referral certification and authorization; first report of injury; health claims attachments; health care electronic funds transfers (EFT) and remittance advice; or other transactions that the Secretary of the Department of Health and Human Services may prescribe by regulation.